A Summary of Italian Wine

 Italy can be divided into three main regions: northern, central, and southern.

-Northern Italy (which includes Piedmont, Trentino Alto-Adige, Veneto, Lombardia, Valle d’Aosta, and Friuli) is influenced by its proximity to the Alps.
+Areas in Northern Italy - including Piedmont, Trentino Alto-Adige, Veneto, Lombardia, Valle d’Aosta, and Friuli - are influenced by its proximity to the Alps.
 A longer growing season is needed because of the continental climate, rain, and heavy fogs.
 Northern Italy is known for dry, tannic reds like Barbera, Nebbiolo, Amarone, and Dolcetto, and sweet or tart whites such as Moscato, Pinot Grigio, Valpolicella, and Chardonnay.

-Central Italy (which includes Tuscany, Umbria, Abruzzi) is affected by the moderate, Mediterranean climate.
+Regions in Central Italy, such as Tuscany, Umbria, and Abruzzi, are affected by the moderate, Mediterranean climate.
 Green, rolling hills and hot summers make for the perfect wine-growing conditions.
 Tuscany is known for its tannic red Sangiovese and the international varieties of Cabernet Sauvignon and Syrah which often get blended with native Italian varietals.
 For Italian white wine, central Italy is known for the citrus and mineral notes of its Trebbiano Toscano and Vernaccia wines.

-Southern Italy (which includes Campania, Calabria, and Sicily) is primarily coast and prairie.
+In Southern Italy, regions such as Campania, Calabria, and Sicily are primarily coast and prairie.
 The climate is dry and sunny and winemakers are producing full-bodied reds and whites.
 The primary red varietals include Nero d’Avola, Carignano, Aglianico, and Primitivo, while the Italian white wines are generally made with Grillo, Falanghina, and Vernaccia.